Tennessee

 Ballot Return:

-Tennessee does not allow all voters to vote by mail.
-Voters can visit the Secretary of State’s website to determine if they are eligible to receive an absentee ballot.
-First time voters must appear in-person to vote if they are not a permanent absentee voter, enrolled in the Safe at Home program, or have previously voted in the county of registration.
+First time voters who registered by mail or online must appear in-person to vote unless they are a permanent absentee voter, enrolled in the Safe at Home confidentiality program, or have previously voted in the county of registration.

-Voters must return absentee ballots in time for the county election commission to receive them no later than the close of polls on Election Day.
-Absentee ballots must be returned by mail (USPS, FedEx, UPS, etc.).
-Hand delivery or handing it to a poll worker during early voting or on Election Day is not permitted.
+Voters must return their absentee ballot by mail in time for their county election commission to receive it no later than the close of polls in the county on Election Day.
+You must return your absentee ballot by mail (USPS, FedEx, UPS, etc.) to your county election commission.
+Hand delivery to the commission or handing it to an election official during early voting or at a polling place is not permitted.

 Identification Requirements